 The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
 It provides participants with choice and control over what, how, when and where their supports are provided.

 Once fully implemented, around 97,000 Queenslanders with disability are expected to be supported under the NDIS, with the state's workforce expanding significantly over the next four to five years.

 See below for more information.

 It is important that solutions to grow disability sector workforces are appropriate for local needs.
-Your community will have the opportunity to train a diverse workforce to provide the services and supports that local people with disability will want to purchase.
+Your organisation will have the opportunity to train a diverse workforce to provide the services and supports that local people with disability will want to purchase.

 The majority of the new roles created through the NDIS will be in the non-government sector.
 An

 NDIS workforce strategy for non-government organisations has been developed through a consortium of peak bodies, including the Health and Community Services Workforce Council, Queensland Council of Social Services (QCOSS), Community Services Industry Alliance and National Disability Services (NDS).
-The aim of this strategy is to support the sector to strategically prepare workforces for NDIS implementation.
+The aim of this strategy is to support the sector in strategically preparing workforces for NDIS implementation.